 Let’s be real… sometimes your goal just isn’t achievable.

-Knowing how to set goals for yourself (and having some examples of goals to set for yourself) is essential.
 If you don’t set realistic goals, you aren’t likely to achieve them… obviously!
-This leads to making excuses.

 If you find yourself making a lot of excuses for not achieving your goals, check in to see if your goals are even doable (or things you really want!).